Urban Metabolism

 Where This Led

-This research directly shaped our approach to district planning.
-The metabolic framework now informs how we evaluate sites for Archly.ai users.
-We also developed a set of Ideal City Planning Assets: 3D models based on Copenhagen's density and Tokyo's transit logic.
+This study shaped how we think about district context.
+The metabolic framework informs the context-analysis direction we're exploring for Archly, and seeded a set of Ideal City planning assets now in preparation: 3D models drawing on Copenhagen's density and Tokyo's transit logic.

 Conclusion